leandrocp/mdex/guides/compilation.md

 mix compile
 ```

-To enable syntax highlighting with Lumis, add `:lumis` to your deps.
-MDEx uses
+With a bridge-capable `:mdex_native` release, enable syntax highlighting with
+Lumis by adding `:lumis` to your deps.
+MDEx uses that dependency automatically
-that dependency automatically when `engine: :lumis` is selected:
+when `engine: :lumis` is selected:

 ```elixir
 {:lumis, "~> 0.1"}